Why Get Involved?

 If you are interested in providing future employment opportunities for our graduates or training please contact the Chief Executive of The Clink Charity, Chris Moore

-Top chefs and industry players, such as Albert Roux OBE, Giorgio Locatelli and Antonio Carluccio OBE, who were invited to become Clink Ambassadors, kindly donate their time and expertise by holding regular workshops both in the kitchens and front-of-house.
+Top chefs and industry players, such as Albert Roux OBE and Giorgio Locatelli, who were invited to become Clink Ambassadors, kindly donate their time and expertise by holding regular workshops both in the kitchens and front-of-house.

 Ambassadors benefit the charity enormously, adding credibility to The Clink Restaurants and helping to bring the issue of rehabilitation into the public eye.